chocfountain/boba/rentry/rentry hi3er full.md

 ### -> Griseo - Signet of Stars (1st Core) <-
 Signet | Priority
 ------ | :----:
 **Red & Hot**: Using a weapon active taints enemies nearby with red paint for 8s and makes them take 25% bonus Physical and Elemental MG (cannot stack).
-Triggering it again resets the duration | 1st
+Triggering it again resets the duration | No
 **Yellow & Warm**: Using an Ultimate taints enemies nearby with yellow paint for 8s and makes them take 30% bonus Total DMG.
-Triggering it again resets the duration | 2nd
+Triggering it again resets the duration | 1st
-**Grey & Empty**: Enemies stay tainted for 5s longer | 3rd
+**Grey & Empty**: Enemies stay tainted for 5s longer | 2nd
 **Blue & Cold**: Triggering an Ultimate Evasion Skill taints enemies nearby with blue paint for 8s and reduces their Total DMG and Move Speed by 30%.
-Triggering it again resets the duration | 4th
+Triggering it again resets the duration | 3rd
 **Nexus Signet 1: Shine like Stars** |
 **Blooming like Flowers**: When enemies of countering types are tainted with both blue and red paints, Valkyries deal 50% bonus Total DMG to them (cannot stack) | **YES**